This Land is {Your, My} Land: Evaluating Geopolitical Biases in Language Models: Other Query Formats

-We now describe some other prompt formats we tried, but ultimately did not use.
-We tried an \textbf{in-context learning multiple choice} prompt:
+We now describe some other query formats we tried.
+First, we tried a few-shot prompt variant:

-We found that this improved the response of the LLM, as the in-context examples allow for it to adhere closer to the multiple choice answer format.
-However, the regular MC format seemed to have similar performance (after parsing).
-Using MT on this longer template would likely increase translation errors and thus lower-quality prompts.
+We did not proceed with this because of the challenges associated with acquiring good exemplars in all 49 languages.

-We also tried a \textbf{binary} setting, with one prompt per claimant:
+We also tried a \textbf{binary} setting, with one query per claimant:

-This simplifies the task, and avoids possible influence from seeing multiple country names.
-However, this often resulted in invalid cases, i.e., the LLM returning True for multiple claimants, or False for all.
+This avoids possible influence from seeing multiple country names.
+However, this adds complexity for evaluation, given a model could respond True for multiple territories (or False), and breaking ties would inject assumptions on our part.